NoRedInk/elm-decode-pipeline/README.md

 # elm-decode-pipeline

-A library for building decoders using the pipeline [`(|>)`](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Basics#|>) operator and ordinary function calls.
+A library for building decoders using the pipeline [`(|>)`](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Basics#|>) operator and plain function calls.

 ## Motivation